Explore

 Bill (Ordinance)

 Upon motion duly seconded, the bill passed first reading and will be considered at the next regular meeting.
-The bill is referred to the Rules, Confirmations, and Public Elections Committee.
+The bill is referred to the Budget and Finance Committee and the Public Health and Safety Committee.

 Bill (Ordinance)